A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Robust Machine Learning and Deep Learning-Based Fault Detection with a Novel Double Loss Function

+This innovative approach enhances fault detection robustness by effectively utilizing both Triplet and Center losses, allowing for better class separation and improved model performance.

-To evaluate our proposed models, we conduct experiments on three benchmark datasets of bearing vibration: The first dataset of PU Bearing~\cite{pu_data} dataset comprises both artificial and real damaged bearings; Two other datasets of CWRU Bearing~\cite{cwru_data} and MFPT bearing~\cite{mfpt_data} present artificial damaged bearings.
+To evaluate our proposed models, we conducted experiments on three benchmark datasets of bearing vibration: The first dataset, PU Bearing \citep{pu_data}, comprises both lab-created and real damaged bearings.
+The other two datasets, CWRU Bearing \citep{cwru_data} and MFPT Bearing \citep{mfpt_data}, consist of artificially damaged bearings.
+The experimental settings, including the train/test split, some of them were initially based on guidelines provided in the dataset papers.
+However, to ensure the robustness of our proposed methods and mitigate potential biases, we further partitioned the data in a more challenging manner.
+This approach helps to validate the generalizability of our models across different scenarios and ensures that our training data is representative of diverse conditions encountered in practical applications.